What does Gratitude mean?

 - Describe how this 30 Day journey made you feel.

 Practicing Gratitude on a daily basis will help you feel more relaxed and happier.
-Try our 30 Day Journal Prompts and reflect on changes you see in your life.
+Try our 30-Day Journal Prompts and reflect on the changes you see in your life.